Media Hub

 Job Title

 I often have conversations about job titles following on from results and my advice here is to not get too hung up on it.
-Titles vary firm to firm.
-Senior Accountant, Accounts Senior, Assistant Manager, Supervisor and Manager can all be the same level depending on the structure of where you work.
+Titles vary from firm to firm.
+Senior Accountant, Accounts Senior, Assistant Manager, Supervisor and Manager and so on.
+They can all be at the same level depending on the structure of where you work.
 It’s not your title that determines your level, it’s your skill set and responsibilities.

 Progression

 Are you doing the same role but now you’ve got letters after your name?
 Studying for an accountancy or tax qualification is hard work!
-The salary and role you get given after you’ve qualified is something you’ve earnt and deserve, in recognition of all your effort.
-If you find that your responsibilities haven’t changed and you’re still being expected to do the exact same level of work, then I would question whether your experience is really being valued.
+The salary and role you get given after you’ve qualified is something you’ve earned and deserve, in recognition of all your effort.
+Do you find that your responsibilities haven’t changed and you’re still being expected to do the same level of work?
+Then I would question whether your experience is being valued.
 Are you getting exposure to more challenging work?
 Bigger clients?
 More advisory and less compliance?
 Managing/supervising staff?

 Area of Specialism